millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide300.md

 This table lists the past and current load operations in your schema.Any data copy and data validation operation will be automatically tracked by Oracle.

--   To look at the log of a load operation, copy and paste [this code snippet](./scripts/300/load_data_with_errors.txt) to a SQL Developer worksheet and run the script as your user in SQL Developer.
+-   To look at the log of a load operation, copy and paste <a href="./scripts/300/load_data_with_errors.txt" target="_blank">this code snippet</a> to a SQL Developer worksheet and run the script as your user in SQL Developer.
 Note that you are going to load the data with errors this time.

 ![](./images/300/Picture300-21.png)